 Great content writers are always learning to ensure that they stay curious and connected to their niche.
 The trick to keeping your creativity flowing is by constantly re-inspiring yourself.

 No one likes boring content.
 It not only makes the job miserable for marketers but discourages engagement and wastes time and resources.
 There’s no need to struggle in finding exciting topics and ideas for your next content piece.
 Cater to viewers with your style, try a new take on old pieces, and keep yourself inspired.
 If you can make habits out of these practices, you will never be at a loss for ideas.

 Remember, at the end of the day, the only thing that matters with your content is that it adds value to the lives of the audience.
 Otherwise, there is no reason to engage with it.

-Guest author: Pratik Dholakiya is the Co-Founder of E2M, a full service digital marketing agency and PRmention, a digital PR agency.
-He regularly speaks at various conferences about SEO, Content Marketing, Growth Hacking, Entrepreneurship and Digital PR.
-Pratik has spoken at NextBigWhat’s UnPluggd, IIT-Bombay, SMX Israel, and other major events across Asia.
-As a passionate marketer, he shares his thoughts and knowledge on publications like Search Engine Land, Entrepreneur Magazine, Fast Company, The Next Web and the Huffington Post to name a few.
-He has been named one of the top content marketing influencers by Onalytica three years in a row.
+Guest author: Pratik Dholakiya is the Founder of The 20 Media, a content marketing agency specializing in content & data-driven SEO and PRmention, a digital PR agency.
+He regularly speaks at various conferences about SEO, Content Marketing, Entrepreneurship, and Digital PR.
+Pratik has spoken at 80th Annual Conference of Florida Public Relations Association, Accounting & Finance Show, Singapore, NextBigWhat’s UnPluggd, IIT-Bombay, SMX Israel, SEMrush Meetup, MICA, IIT-Roorkee and other major events.
+As a passionate SEO & content marketer, he shares his thoughts and knowledge in publications like Search Engine Land, Search Engine Journal, Entrepreneur Magazine, Fast Company, The Next Web, YourStory and Inc42 to name a few.